mzazon/awesome-cloud-projects/aws/batch-processing-fargate/batch-processing-fargate.md

    echo "✅ Compute environment created: ${BATCH_COMPUTE_ENV_NAME}"
    ```

-   The Fargate compute environment is operational and can now provision serverless containers for batch processing.
-AWS Batch will automatically manage capacity and scaling based on job queue demand.
+   The Fargate compute environment is operational and ready to provision serverless containers for batch processing.
+AWS Batch will automatically manage capacity and scaling based on job queue demand, leveraging the AWS service-linked role for Batch operations.

 4. **Create Job Queue**: